The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Who makes Brownie Brittle?

 Brownie Brittle was first created by Sheila G. Mains in Florida.
-She was originally a brownie baker, beginning in 1992.
+She was initially a brownie baker, beginning in 1992.
 She became so popular in fact that she purchased the phone number 1.800.Brownie.
 How awesome is that?!

 How long does copycat Brownie Brittle last?